JordanSchuetz/PubNub-Presence-Tutorial/README.md

 ```

 The last section of code listens for a ``response.action`` leave event.
 If a leave event is sent (only will be sent if number of clients connected is under Announce Max), the program will iterate through the array and check to see if the UUID that left matches one that is already in the array.
 If it is, remove the player from the array.
+In addition, we initiate the listener that will listen for PubNub Status, Message, and Presence events.

 ``` javascript